Main Advantages of myCNC Software

 the number of parts per row and the overall number of parts

 distances between parts

 type and size of cut

-Using the software functions provided, the operator can create a simple cutting control program straight from the CNC machine in a couple of minutes, without having to consult the engineering department or having to use expensive CAM software.
+Using the software functions provided, the operator can create a simple cutting control program straight from the CNC machine in a couple of minutes, without having to consult the technology department or having to use expensive CAM software.
 In certain cases, the user can forego using CAM software entirely, by simply using the bundled-in functions of the myCNC parts library.

 myCNC software makes it possible to create cut charts for different types of plasma cutting sources.
 The list of parameters that the operator indicates when loading a module from a table can be configured.
 Usually the following parameters are considered: